 Kingston – arrive by boat from Richmond (1 hr) or Hampton Court (35mins)

-A new restaurant plaza next to Kingston Bridge overlooking the river is already drawing in the crowds.
+The Riverside Edge restaurant plaza next to Kingston Bridge overlooking the river is a wonderful place to while away an hour.
 Just 2 minutes from Turk’s pier find Bills – ideal for brunch, Cotes – european cuisine, and Busaba eathai, Comptoir Libanese or Cau for tasty Thai, Lebanese or Argentinian cuisine.

-Further along you will find Woody’s, Steins and Bella Italia.
+Further along you will find Woody’s and Steins.

 DoubleTree Kingston has a fabulous contemporary environment and the Harry Hawker bar and restaurant.